-Chastain Equine Medicine offers 3 levels of equine wellness care: Performance EQ, Active EQ, & Basic EQ.
+Chastain Equine Medicine offers 3 levels of equine wellness care: Performance EQ, Active EQ, and Basic EQ

-- Body condition: Is your horse at the proper weight and getting correct exercise?
+- Body condition: Is your horse at the proper weight and getting the correct exercise?

 - Skin and haircoat: Does your horse look healthy?
 Are there any dermatologic (skin) problems that need to be investigated?